ESTABLISHED IN 1997

 Once you are ready to engage me to help you advance your career, you can select and purchase the services I offer directly from this web site.

-If you would like to discuss your needs and circumstances or to clarify any aspects of my services and approach, please contact me:
+If you would like to discuss your needs and circumstances or to clarify any aspects of my services and approach, please contact me by email to arrange a time to talk.

 Is your resume consistently getting you interviews: